 ECB can be availed by either automatic route or by approval route.
 Under the automatic route, the government has permitted some eligibility norms with respect to industry, amounts, end-use, etc. If a company passes all the prescribed norms, it can raise money without any prior approval.

 For specific pre-specified sectors, the borrowers have to take explicit permission from the government/The Reserve bank of India (RBI) before borrowing through ECB.
 RBI has issued formal guidelines and circulars specifying these borrowing rules.

 Let us look at the advantages and limitations of ECBs to understand the topic in further detail.

 Benefits of ECB

-- The cost of funds is usually cheaper from external sources if borrowed from economies with a lower rate of interest.
+- The cost of funds is usually cheaper from external sources if borrowed from economies with a lower interest rate.
 Indian companies can usually borrow at lower rates from the U.S. and the Eurozone as interest rates are lower there compared to the home country, India.

-- Availability of larger market can help companies satisfy larger requirements from global players in a better manner as compared to what can be achieved domestically.
+- Availability of a larger market can help companies satisfy larger requirements from global players better than what can be achieved domestically.

 - The borrower can diversify the investor base.